andrmayo/pymarc/README.md

 `Subfield(code=code, value=value)`.
 The old style of creating subfields is no longer supported.
 Attempting to pass a list of strings to the `subfields` parameter for the `Field` constructor will raise a `ValueError`.
-For convenience the `Field.convert_legacy_subfields` can be used to convert a legacy list of strings into a list of `Subfield`s.*
+For convenience the `Field.convert_legacy_subfields` class method can be used to convert a legacy list of strings into a list of `Subfield`s.*

 Here's an example of creating a record and writing it out to a file.